 Formerly Dog Fancy, Dogster is a dog magazine and dog website where dog lovers come together and get expert advice about dog behavior, dog health, dog training, dog food and dog news.

 Here at Dogster, there’s always talk of the importance of point of view — how, without standing up and championing something, a publication fails to stand for anything at all.

-Given this, I am often asked what our point of view is, and usually, it's not simple to articulate.
+Given this, we are often asked what our point of view is, and usually, it’s not simple to articulate.
 Not because we have no point of view at Dogster and Catster; quite the contrary.
-At Dogster HQ, we are fiercely opinionated when it comes to dog and cat issues, so it's difficult to just pick one and say "There, that's what we stand for," and call it a day.
-To illustrate this, I presented the slide you see below at a recent company presentation.
-I didn't expect anybody to actually read the entire thing as I raced through my slides.
-It really was just to make my point.
+At Dogster HQ, we are fiercely opinionated when it comes to dog and cat issues, so it’s difficult to just pick one and say “There, that’s what we stand for,” and call it a day.

 5 Things We Believe at Dogster